shorn/cdk-ipv6-toy/doc/aws-ipv6-issues.md

 > https://docs.aws.amazon.com/whitepapers/latest/ipv6-on-aws/ipv6-security-and-monitoring-considerations.html
 > https://stackoverflow.com/a/61340016/924597

-Meaning if want to log in to your instances via Session Manager, you'll need to pay for a a NAT gateway or for the necessary VPC endpoints.
+Meaning if want to log in to your instances via Session Manager or do other maintenance stuff - you'll need to pay for a a NAT gateway or for the necessary VPC endpoints.

 ### You CANNOT use "ECS Exec" with IPv6-only instances